DevOps-IF1004/SOA-Monolith/README.md

 ### Teacher acceptance tests

-* Step 1.a: The presentation of 2 repositories with the source code of microservices components;
+* Step 1.a: The presentation of 2 repositories with the source code of microservices components; | Done |
-* Step 1.b: The Technical Documentation of architectural decisions;
+* Step 1.b: The Technical Documentation of architectural decisions; | Done |
-* Step 2: The presentation of the verification at runtime;
+* Step 2: The presentation of the verification at runtime; | Done |
 * Step 3: The presentation of source code of Unit Tests;
 * Step 4 & 5: Execution of pipeline until deployment;
 * Step 6: Show kibana monitoring the recording of new **pedidos**